john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 git add file1.txt
 ```

-It is a little confusing here that we are "adding" something, when really we are "removing" a file.
+It might be confusing here that we are "adding" something, when really we are "removing" a file.
 But remember, what we are doing is "adding a change to the staging area".
 Now we can commit our snapshot to the repository again:

 ```shell
 git commit -m "Removing a non-code text file"